KrypticCoconut/CM-Scoring-Engine/README.md

 # About

-Cm scoring engine stans for confugurable modular scoring engine, it uses modules to asses if a vuln is fixed or not, you can add your own module (refer to wiki if you dont understand what i mean by modules) of code for extra functionality.
+Cm scoring engine stands for confugurable modular scoring engine, it is a python3 based scoring engine that uses modules to asses if a vuln is fixed or not, you can add your own module (refer to wiki if you dont understand what i mean by modules) of code for extra functionality.

  modules are basically functions which take parameters from the conf file and calculate if the vuln is fixed/points should be given (like one takes a command and if the output is the result variable defined in the conf file, it will give points), you can decide which module you wanna use for a question or make ur own :)